boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 #### Range Selection

-This allows you to toggle the selection type of `Range Selection.`
+Single value can be bounded if you disable the `Range Selection` option.

 Single – Single value can be bounded, if you disable the `Range Selection` option.